the-real-rajp/find-mpx-disabled-vms/README.md

 This script runs powershell commands that find MPX settings on all VMs in one vCenter.

 User must have read access to vCenter.

-# set-mpx-to-false.ps1

-This script runs powershell commands that set MPX settings on all VMs in one vCenter to false

-User must have read/write access to vCenter.

-# set-mpx-to-true.ps1

-This script runs powershell commands that set MPX settings on all VMs in one vCenter to true

-User must have read/write access to vCenter.